duncantl/RFundamentals/README.md

 functions and idioms, you are limited to those.

 I expect lots of questions.
-So speak up if anything is not clear or you want to know more about a particular topic..
+So please raise your hand, interrupt, or put something in the chat if anything is not clear.
+I guarantee that if you didn't fully grasp something, others didn't either and will benefit from you asking about it.

-Also, tell me what topics you want to cover in the remaining sessions?
+Also, please tell me what topics you want to cover in the remaining sessions?
 + What do you find the hardest thing to understand about R?
++ Why and when to use particular idioms?
-+ Try to keep it about the language and how it works than a function in a particular package.
++ Please try to keep it about the language and how it works than a function in a particular package.
+  However, please do give examples.